Wilmington, North Carolina: Alternative transportation options

+Wilmington Multimodal Transportation Center at 520 North 3rd St.

 Public transit in the area is provided by the Cape Fear Public Transportation Authority, which operates fixed bus routes, shuttles, and a free downtown trolley under the brand name Wave Transit.
 A daily intercity bus service to Raleigh is provided by Greyhound Lines.
 Wilmington is also served by Amtrak Thruway bus connections to Wilson, North Carolina where connections can be made with Amtrak's Carolinian and Palmetto.
 The city's Union Station last had passenger train service in 1968 with the Seaboard Coast Line's predecessor version of the Palmetto.
 The Seaboard Air Line's station last had service in 1958, with a daily train to Charlotte via Hamlet.

 The NCDOT Cape Fear Run bicycle route connects Apex to Wilmington and closely parallels the RUSA 600 km brevet route.

 The city of Wilmington offers transient docking facilities in the center of downtown Wilmington along the Cape Fear River approximately 12.5 mi from the Intracoastal Waterway.
 The river depth in the run up from the ICW is in excess of 40 ft.
 Taxicab services are available from several vendors, however, the City's Taxi Commission keeps meter rates artificially low.
 In 2021, regulations were eased to help the taxi industry compete with other companies like Uber and Lyft.

 The Gary Shell Cross-City Trail is primarily a multi-use trail that provides bicycle and pedestrian access to numerous recreational, cultural and educational destinations in Wilmington.
 The Gary Shell Cross-City Trail provides bicycle and pedestrian connection from Wade Park, Halyburton Park and Empie Park to the Heide-Trask Drawbridge at the Intracoastal Waterway.
 It also connects to the River to Sea Bikeway and the under-construction Central College Trail and Greenville Loop Trail.